thatgirlfrommoon/Doc-Chat/README.md

 # Set up OPENAI key
 Add the key in ".env-sample" file in the path "./bot" abd rename the file name to ".env".

-# Create a Crawler
+# Run the Crawler
-- $ scrapy startproject DocCrawl
-- $ cd DocCrawl
+- $ cd .\DocCrawl\
-- $ scrapy genspider document_spider document_spider.co

-Now edit the spider as per use and start crawling
+Now start crawling (You may edit the urls to crawl, if needed)
 - $ scrapy crawl document_spider

-With this, the crawled document would be available in "./scraped_files" path as text files.
+With this, the crawled document would be available in the main directory "./scraped_files" path as text files.
 For the time being, We consider only one scraped file for next step.

 # Create a vector DB Storage
-- $ cd .\VectorDB\
-- $ uv run .\create_vector_store.py
+- $ uv run .\..\VectorDB\create_vector_store.py

 With this step based on the length of the document, chromadb collections are created in "./vectorstore" path.

 # Power up the bot
 - $ cd ..
-- $ uv run streamlit run app.py
+- $ streamlit run app.py

 A link will open up in the browser with url : http://localhost:8501/